mzimbres/rtcpp/README.md

 ```

 The output of this program is "1 3 5 7 8 20 22 44".
 The class `rt::set` is the
-equivalent of std::set but it makes no use of exceptions and expects the
+equivalent of `std::set` but it makes no use of exceptions and expects the
 allocator to return a null pointer when allocation fails.
 That means it is not
 safe to use it with `std::allocator`.
 Since we did not provide an allocator it
-is using a default constructed one, that provides storage for 1k bytes of
+is using a default constructed one, that provides storage for 1kb of
 storage.
 To use a different storage size one needs an explicit allocator.

 ```c++